 Science proposals from outside the United States are welcome.
-However, research conducted by non-U.S. Institutions cannot be funded by NASA; therefore, non-U.S. researchers who propose investigations requiring new Chandra observations must seek support through their own national funding agencies.
+However, research conducted by non-U.S. Institutions cannot be funded by NASA; therefore, researchers who propose investigations requiring new Chandra observations, but whose primary institution is not in the U.S., must seek support through their own national funding agencies.

-The Chandra data archive is open to the public; to obtain data of interest to his/her project, an interested researcher need only access the CXC website (http://cxc.harvard.edu) or contact the Chandra X-ray Center for assistance.
+The Chandra data archive is open to the public; to obtain data of interest for a project, an interested researcher need only access the CXC website (http://cxc.harvard.edu) or contact the Chandra X-ray Center for assistance.
 U.S. researchers who wish to analyze archival data or undertake theoretical investigations may apply for funding for their research through this CfP.
-The PI of an archive/theory proposal must be affiliated with a U.S.-based Institution.
+For archive/theory proposals, the PI's primary institution must be U.S.-based.
 Non-U.S. researchers should not propose to this CfP for funding unless their proposal includes U.S. Co-Investigators who are eligible for funding.